Professor of Business Administration

-Francesca Gino an associate professor of business administration in the Negotiation, Organizations & Markets Unit at Harvard Business School.
+Francesca Gino is a professor of business administration in the Negotiation, Organizations & Markets Unit at Harvard Business School.
 She is also formally affiliated with the Program on Negotiation at Harvard Law School and with the Mind, Brain, Behavior Initiative at Harvard.

 She teaches Decision Making and Negotiation in the MBA elective curriculum and in Executive Education programs at the School.
 She also co-teaches a PhD course on Behavioral Approaches to Decision Making and a PhD course on Experimental Methods.